owlchester/kanka-docs/docs/entries/characters.md

 # Characters

-Characters are the most used entity type in Kanka, and for good reason.
+Characters are the most used category in Kanka, and for good reason.
 A world needs things in it to feel alive!
 Characters represent the people living in your world, basically anything with a consciousness than can have agency.

 ## Building a character